mschurr/comp140-grading/README.md

 comp140-grading
 ===============

 A simple grading application to simplify participation grade collation and merging with Coursera.
+Created for Rice University's COMP 140.

 To use this,
 * Clone the repository